microsoft/AI-For-Beginners/README.md

 - Notebooks often contain some of the challenges that require you to tweak the code a little bit to experiment
 - Take the post-lecture quiz
 - If there is a lab attached to the module - complete the assignment
-- Visit the [Discussion board](https://github.com/microsoft/AI-For-Beginners/discussions) to and "learn out loud" by filling out the appropriate PAT rubric.
-A 'PAT' is a Progress Assessment Tool that is a rubric you fill out to further your learning.
-You can also react to other PATs so we can learn together
+- Visit the [Discussion board](https://github.com/microsoft/AI-For-Beginners/discussions) to "learn out loud".

 > For further study, we recommend following these [Microsoft Learn](https://docs.microsoft.com/users/jenlooper-2911/collections/k7o7tg1gp306q4?WT.mc_id=academic-15963-cxa) modules and learning paths.